FirstLegoLeague/clock/readme.md

 When you want to publish to npm, run the command `yarn publish`.
 First you will be asked to enter a new version to publish.
 Following that the build script will run the packing stage (`prepack`).

-Note: In most cases you will publish from the master branch.
+Note: Publish from a version branch (e.g. v2.2.3) so that you can do a PR.

 ```
 $ yarn publish